 Firewall configuration

 If you have a firewall running on your system, you might have to add rules that allow access to Project Quay.
-Use the following procedure to configure your firewall for a proof of concept deployment.

 Procedure